Clifford Ball (aviation): Airmail route inauguration

 The new Pittsburgh-Cleveland, via Youngstown, Air Mail route was inaugurated on April 21, 1927.
 "Miss Youngstown" ”Miss Pittsburgh" and "Miss McKeesport" flew out of Bettis on the 20th to partake in celebrations at Cleveland and Youngstown.
 The three planes were then loaded for the first mail to return to Bettis.
-Some of those on hand were the Director of Bettis Field, Clifford Ball; Superintendent of the field, D Barr Peat; Superintendent of Air Mail contracts of Washington, Earl B Wadsworth; Local postmaster, George W Gosser; Superintendent of Mail, L E Palmer, a veteran of the mail service for 55 years; Assistant Postmaster, James B Anderson; Superintendent of motor vehicles, David B Wilson; Assistant Secretary of Commerce in charge of Aeronautics, William P MacCracken, Jr and Congressman Clyde Kelly, father of the airmail bill.
+Some of those on hand were the director of Bettis Field, Ball; superintendent of the field, D Barr Peat; Superintendent of Air Mail contracts of Washington, Earl B Wadsworth; Local postmaster, George W Gosser; Superintendent of Mail, L E Palmer, a veteran of the mail service for 55 years; Assistant Postmaster, James B Anderson; Superintendent of motor vehicles, David B Wilson; Assistant Secretary of Commerce in charge of Aeronautics, William P MacCracken, Jr and Congressman Clyde Kelly, father of the airmail bill.

 Undaunted by rain a crowd of 5000 to 7000 cheered the arrival of two little speaks emerging from the storm clouds, drowning out the brass band.
 "Miss Youngstown" piloted by "Moup" with Arthur J Lynch, traffic manager, as a passenger were first to land with the first airmail for Pittsburgh.
 "Miss Pittsburgh" piloted by Dewey L Noyes landed soon after.
 Miss Carrie Dickson officially christened "Miss Pittsburgh" while Miss Louise Helmstead officially christened "Miss McKeesport" once the delayed plane arrived piloted by Kenneth F "Curly" Lovejoy.
 Miss Youngstown followed by Miss Pittsburgh were re-loaded and took off for their outbound trips.
 Planes from the US Army Reserve field at Aspinwall escorted them to Youngstown.
 The escort including Capt Thomas S Voss, commandant of Rodgers field; Col Harry C Fry Jr, chairman of the aviation committee of Pittsburgh chamber of commerce; Capt John Dake, Frank J Ambrose, John A Broderick, J J Feery and E W Thompson.
-On April 4, 1929 pilot Dewyey Noyes made the first night flight on the airmail route.
+On April 4, 1929, pilot Dewyey Noyes made the first night flight on the airmail route.

 Tragedy for Ball Airmail Service

-On June 25, 1927 pilot Clyde Emerick crashed at Bettis.
-Emerick worked for Johnson Airplane and Supply Co. at Al Johnson's Wilmington Pike airfield in the downtown Dayton, Ohio area.
+On June 25, 1927, pilot Clyde Emerick crashed at Bettis.
+Emerick worked for Johnson Airplane and Supply Co. at Al Johnson's Wilmington Pike airfield in the downtown Dayton, Ohio, area.
 The plane was taking off and one of the two engines of the Johnson – 60 type failed about 100 feet off the ground.
 The plane crashed to the ground throwing the pilot into the spinning propeller.
 He was rushed to McKeesport Hospital in an ambulance suffering a compound fracture of the skull.
 The plane had stopped at Bettis for the night and was resuming the following morning when the crash occurred.
 The plane had minor damage with wrecked landing gear.
 Clyde Emerick succumbs to his injuries and died July 6 at McKeesport hospital, his wife by his side.
 His passenger G F Gerber, of Johnstown, PA crawled from the wrecked plane unhurt.